Silent Invasion (book)

 Silent Invasion: China's Influence in Australia is a 2018 book by Clive Hamilton and is about the growing influence of the Chinese Communist Party (CCP) in Australian politics and civil society.
-The book details the systematic attempt by the government of the People's Republic of China to expand its espionage network and influence in Australia.
+The book details systematic attempts by the government of the People's Republic of China to expand its influence and espionage network in Australia.
 The author alleges that this is causing "the erosion of Australian sovereignty".

 Publication

 Original

 In the book's initial publication in November 2017 was delayed due to legal concerns by the initial publishers, Allen & Unwin, that they “would be targeted by Beijing and its proxies in Australia.”
 The book was published after Hardie Grant Books agreed to publish the book.

 Chinese translation

-The Chinese translation is not available in Simplified Chinese but available in Traditional Chinese, and it was published by Zuoan Wenhua Publishing as Silent Invasion: The China Factor in Australia (無聲的入侵：中國因素在澳洲; ISBN 9789865727833) on March 20, 2019.
+The Chinese translation is not available in Simplified Chinese but available in Traditional Chinese, and it was published by Zuoan Wenhua Publishing as Silent Invasion: The China Factor in Australia (無聲的入侵：中國因素在澳洲; ISBN 9789865727833) on 20 March 2019.